Articles, videos, and books on how to approach people operations.

 Claire Hughes Johnson: How Stripe's COO approaches company building

 Stripe’s Chief Operating Officer, Claire Hughes Johnson, talks about her mindset when making organizational decisions, her hiring and onboarding practices, and the real source of power when it comes to leadership.

-No matter how much we might not want to admit it, unconscious biases influence a vast majority of our decisions.
+We might not want to admit it, but unconscious biases influence a vast majority of our decisions.

 HR Leaders from Coinbase, Thumbtack & Reddit Discuss How to Retain Top Talent

 Nathalie McGrath (Coinbase), Justin Anguswat (Thumbtack) and Farah Kassam (Reddit) talk about how to companies should think about retaining and growing their employees.

 Josh Bersin: How HR has evolved over the past 10 years and what happens next